 - Storing API or encryption keys in unsecure location

 - Exposing or making credentials easily accessible such as posting admin credentials on a publicly available server

 - Exposing critical content in an S3 bucket or open GitHub repository

 There are several tools and services available to help guard your secrets.
-Generally speaking, and as best practices, keep these “keys to your castle” secured, significantly limit who has access and maintain visibility to who/what/when/how it’s being accessed.
+Generally speaking, keep these keys to your castle secured, significantly limit who has access, and maintain visibility to who/what/when/how it’s being accessed.